JazzlikeWarthog/JSON-Chrome-Extension/README.md

 # JSON-Chrome-Extension
-Self Explanatory
+Self Explanatory.
 BTW, this is a test file so don't expect anything good here.